NervanaSystems/neon/doc/source/optree.rst

 -  OpTreeNode is the class inherited from tuple.
 An OpTreeNode is a tuple of length 3.
 The first element is a dict specifying the operation, and the second and third elements specify the operands.
--  From an op-tree's tree perspective, think about the the 3 elements as 3 nodes.
+-  From an op-tree's tree perspective, think about the 3 elements as 3 nodes.
 The second and third element are the left and right child of the first element (the dict).